Kadin-Demarche/kadin-demarche.github.io/content/posts/2025-11-21-nobody-actually-uses-their-high-school-computer-science-class.md

 4. Copied code from tutorials, broke it, fixed it (repeat 100 times)
 5. Googled the next error message (every single error)
 6. Repeated until something worked (eventually it did)

+I'm a hard procrastinator, so a lot of this learning happened at 2am when I should've been doing French homework or studying for physics.
+But that's when I'm most productive, honestly.
+The pressure of deadlines makes me focus.

 This is messy and inefficient compared to a structured course.
 But it teaches you what you actually need, when you need it.
 And you remember it because you had to figure it out.